Daryes/freebox-monitoring/README.md

                         Override the API major version and ignore the autodetection.
 Must be used with either '--register' or '--api-endpoint-detect-force'
   --ssl-no-verify       Disable the certificate validity tests on ssl connections --ssl-ca-bundle-file /path/to/file.pem
                         Full path to the custom ssl CA bundle file in PEM format.
 Both the root and intermediate certs must be present.
+Default is: <current directory>/ssl/free_telecom_bundle.pem
-Default is: /server/freebox/releases/freebox- monitoring-v0.8.0/ssl/free_telecom_bundle.pem -v, --version         Show the version and exit
+  -v, --version         Show the version and exit

   -C, --status-call     Get the phone call logs and history